 These condensed consolidated interim financial statements comprise the Company and its subsidiaries (together referred to as the 'Group').
 The Group is a leading global technologyenabled liquidity provider that specializes in exchange traded products (ETPs).
-The Group's goal is to be a one-stop shop for liquidity in the Global financial Market.
+The Group's goal is to be a leading electronic liquidity provider.

-The condensed consolidated interim financial statements of the Group for the six months period ended 30 June 2019 incorporate financial information of Flow Traders N.V., its controlled entities and interests in associates.
-The condensed consolidated interim financial statements were authorised for issue by the Company's Management Board and the Supervisory Board on 23 July 2019.
+The condensed consolidated interim financial statements of the Group for the six months period ended 30 June 2020 incorporate financial information of Flow Traders N.V., its controlled entities and interests in associates.
+The condensed consolidated interim financial statements were authorised for issue by the Company's Management Board and the Supervisory Board on 13 August 2020.